The Ultimate Cold Brew vs. Hot Brew Showdown: Discover Your Coffee Style

 Hot Brew Considerations:

-• May cause more bathroom urgency (due to heat + acids combined)
+May cause more bathroom urgency (due to heat and acids combined).

 Antioxidant Profile